Tuesday, July 22, 2008

 The water crossing was a little scary due to the swift current but we all made it across safely.

-See the videos here:
+See more videos here:

 http://youtube.com/user/mlstrawxj